-New Jersey Symphony Orchestra Second and E-Flat Clarinetist ANDREW LAMY has been a member of the NJSO since 1993.
+New Jersey Symphony Second and E-Flat Clarinetist Andrew Lamy has been a member of the New Jersey Symphony since 1993.
 He is also a member of the critically acclaimed Halcyon Trio.
 Lamy began his solo career in 1990 with a memorable performance of the Copland Concerto with the Debut Orchestra at Royce Hall in Los Angeles.
 Wrote The Los Angeles Times, “Andrew’s rock solid technique in the Copland Concerto allowed one to forget his mechanics and focus on the balletic gracefulness of his phrasing, the give and take with which he moved his music through the orchestral texture.”

 Aaron Copland called Lamy a wonderful young clarinetist in a 1984 letter reviewing Lamy’s recording of Gary Pratt’s score for the film Pasture Songs.